deepanshu-prajapati01/newsMonkeyWebApplication/README.md

 * This web app uses the API from NewsAPI which has a limit
 * After the limit of API exhausts, you won't be able to use this app!

-# How to use this script as a coder:
+# How to use this script:

 * Step 1: Clone this repo using the following command.